 - We recommend that you apply the most recent update release .

 - This cumulative package is intended to correct only the problems that are described in this article.
 Apply it only to systems that are experiencing these specific problems.

-- We recommend that you upgrade your SQL Server installation to the latest SQL Server 2012 service pack .
+- We recommend that you upgrade your SQL Server to the next SQL Server 2014 service pack .

 Hybrid environments deployment

 - SQL Server failover cluster rolling update and service pack process.